Verona: Government

 Since the local government political reorganization in 1993, Verona has been governed by the City Council of Verona, which is based in Palazzo Barbieri.
-Voters elect directly 33 councilors and the Mayor of Verona every five years.
+Voters elect directly 33 councilors and the mayor of Verona every five years.

 Verona is also the capital of its own province.
 The Provincial Council is seated in Palazzo del Governo.
-The current Mayor of Verona is Damiano Tommasi, elected on 26 June 2022.
+The current mayor of Verona is Damiano Tommasi, elected on 26 June 2022.

 Verona has traditionally been a right-wing traditionalist Catholic city, reflecting its former status as one of the major cities of Italian Social Republic, and the right-wing politics of the Veneto region.
 In October 2018, Verona became the first city in Italy to declare itself pro-life, and hosted the American Christian right lobby group World Congress of Families' conference in 2019.
 Despite this, since the mayors became directly elected in 1994, the city has elected two left-wing mayors - Paolo Zanotto in 2002 and current mayor Damiano Tommasi in 2022, largely due to incumbent mayor Federico Sboarina's refusal to include center-right parties in his right-wing coalition.

 Main sights

-Because of the value and importance of its many historical buildings, Verona has been named a UNESCO World Heritage Site.
+Because of the value and importance of its many historical buildings, Verona has been inscribed on the UNESCO World Heritage List as the site City of Verona: a UNESCO World Heritage Site for its Monuments.
 Verona preserved many ancient Roman monuments (including the magnificent Arena) in the early Middle Ages, but many of its early medieval edifices were destroyed or heavily damaged by the earthquake of 3 January 1117, which led to a massive Romanesque rebuilding.
-The Carolingian period Versus de Verona contains an important description of Verona in the early medieval era.
+The Carolingian period poem Versus de Verona contains an important description of Verona in the early medieval era.